medialize/ally.js/docs/what-is-focusable.md

 * **forwards focus**: The element will forward focus to another element instead of receiving focus itself.

 The [Focusable Elements - Browser Compatibility Table](./data-tables/focusable.md) details in which category the various HTML elements fall per browser.
+[Focus Redirecting Elements](./data-tables/focusable.redirect.md) details the elements that forward focus to another element, instead of receiving focus themselves.

 ---